PlatONnetwork/docs/docs/solidity合约迁移教程.md

 If you want to migrate Ethereum's smart contract to PlatON, you can do this with the `platon-truffle` development tool.
 First, to make sure have `platon-truffle` installed correctly, just follow these steps.

-The migration of Ethereum's ERC200513Token contract to PlatON is demonstrated below，`ERC200513Token.sol` contract are as follows:
+The migration of Ethereum's ERC200513Token contract to PlatON is demonstrated below, `ERC200513Token.sol` contract are as follows:
 ```
 pragma solidity 0.5.13;